open/close all folders

 - Brought up occasionally in X-Men: Evolution.
-While Charles did occasionally mind wipe to keep mutants a secret, moral use of the powers were incredibly important.
+While Charles does occasionally mind wipe to keep mutants a secret, moral use of the powers are incredibly important.
 In one episode where Jean loses control, she accidentally reads Rogue's mind, and immediately apologizes profusely for it.

 - Explictly brought up and lampshaded in Adventures of the Galaxy Rangers.
 The team psionic, Niko, comes from a sanctuary world that is not on any map or chart.
 Their highest law is "One's mind belongs to one's self."

 - Young Justice explores this in different ways.
 M'Gann casually uses telepathy early on because she does not realize her humans friends would find it disturbing, since it's completely normal on Mars.
 She manages to learn when it is or is not appropriate to use on her allies, but in "Image" uses it to knock them out in a desperate moment to hide her Dark Secret, and then Mind Rapes a psychic villain into a coma.
 By season two she has become a Knight Templar, willing to do the same to other villains when it helps a mission.
 Eventually this callousness leads her to damage one of her friends' minds very badly, after which she seems determined to play this trope straight.